 A brilliant garnet red, the nose carries hints of strawberry, red fruit, rose, violet and a touch of liquorice.
 On the palate it is full of power and precision with clean tannins.

-Sangiovese di Toscana, Caparzo CASE OF 6
+Sangiovese di Toscana, Caparzo

 Bright ruby colour with hints of violet.
 Intense, fruity, bouquet, with ripe blackberries, wild strawberries and spice.
 The palate has a warm brambly feel, full of soft ripe fruit and a peristant spice to the finish.
 Easy drinking.